Introduction

 Explanation

-Affected HP series commonly include:
+Affected HP models include:

 • Pavilion